paulyoussef/paulyoussef.github.io/_pages/about.md

 ---

 Hi!
 My name is Paul.
 I'm a PhD Student at the University of Marburg in Germany.
 I'm supervised by  [Prof. Dr. Christin Seifert](https://aix-group.github.io/cseifert/).
-My research focuses on factual knowledge in large language models (probing, editing, detcting edits).
+My research focuses on factual knowledge in large language models (probing, editing, detecting edits).